Road Zipper makes the move on the Golden Gate Bridge

 The nearby Coronado Bridge offers more evidence that the daily changes will provide good results.
 “That bridge has a very similar system, and it moves two times daily,” Cartagena said.
 “It works well and has been there since the early ‘90s.”

-ONE LESS LANE IN SPAIN Leak believes the next big step will be implementing the barrier system into road planning – and saving millions of dollars in the process.
+Leak believes the next big step will be implementing the barrier system into road planning – and saving millions of dollars in the process.

 Road planners in Spain are among the early adopters.
 The targeted 20km (12½ miles) stretch of C-16 between Berga and Bagá is mountainous and curvy.
 Traffic volume is low during the week, but on winter ski weekends the large number of vehicles can bring it to a standstill.